 - Not sharing makeup of any kind.

 Check with your school or day care regarding specific policies about returning after illness.
 Conjunctivitis is highly contagious (spread from person to person).
-Most often, children with conjunctivitis can go back to school or day care after they have been treated with antibiotics for at least 24 hours and no longer have lots of eye discharge.
+Most often, children with conjunctivitis can go back to school if they no longer have eye discharge.